-If you are short of time, here is our list of the ten best HP Device Monitoring tools:
+Here is our list of the best HP Monitoring tools:

-- SolarWinds Server & Application Monitor (FREE TRIAL) A server monitor from the world’s leading infrastructure managing software producer.
+- SolarWinds Server & Application Monitor EDITOR’S CHOICE A server monitor from the world’s leading infrastructure managing software producer.
 Runs on Windows Server.
 Download the 30-day free trial.

-- Paessler PRTG HP Device Monitoring with PRTG (FREE TRIAL) HP monitoring as part of a unified network, server, and applications monitor.
+- Paessler HP Monitoring with PRTG (FREE TRIAL) HP monitoring as part of a unified network, server, and applications monitor.
 Runs on Windows Server.

 - Site24x7 HP Monitoring Cloud-based infrastructure monitor with an emphasis on web application support.
-Includes templates for HP device monitoring.
+Includes templates for HP server & device monitoring.

-- Atera (FREE TRIAL) An infrastructure monitoring and management system created for managed service providers.
+- Atera An infrastructure monitoring and management system created for managed service providers.

 - ManageEngine OpManager Manage HP servers, network equipment, and endpoints with this network management system that runs on Windows Server and Linux.